 Boston NHPBoston National Historical Park consists of seven sites along the Freedom Trail as well as Dorchester Heights' monument in South Boston.
 Only two of these sites, Bunker Hill Monument and the Charlestown Navy Yard, are owned by the federal government.
 The others—Faneuil Hall, Old North Church, Old South Meeting House, Old State House and Paul Revere House—are owned privately or managed municipally.
 Keep them all in mind when choosing AAA vacation packages so you don't miss any of these amazing sites.

 The Faneuil Hall Visitor Center on the Freedom Trail gives an overview of Boston's Colonial history through audiovisual presentations, ranger-led guided tours and NPS Boston, a free mobile app perfect for helping you plan your vacation.
 Information about the national historical park also is available from the information center at the Charlestown Navy Yard.
 Faneuil Hall Visitor Center on the Freedom Trail is open daily 9-6.
 Charlestown Navy Yard information center is open daily 9-5, Apr.-Nov.; Tues.-Sun.
 9-5, rest of year.
 Closed Jan.
 1, Thanksgiving and Christmas.

 Rangers conduct free walking tours, talks and programs throughout the park from mid-April through November 30 if your trip falls within this time period; phone ahead for schedule.
 For more information phone (617) 242-5601, (617) 242-5642, or TTY (617) 242-5689.

 Attraction PassesThe Boston CityPASS offers savings to those planning to visit multiple Boston attractions and travel sites.
 Make sure it is included in any travel packages you consider.
 The Boston CityPASS ticket booklet will save travelers 43 percent off the combined cost of purchasing individual tickets to all of the included attractions and allows travelers to skip most main-entrance ticket-purchase lines.
-The passes, which are valid for 9 consecutive days from the first date of use, include prepaid admission to some of the city's fun places to go, such as the New England Aquarium, Museum of Science and Skywalk Observatory at Prudential Center as well as a choice of either the Museum of Fine Arts, Boston, or Boston Harbor Cruises.
+The passes, which are valid for 9 consecutive days from the first date of use, include prepaid admission to some of the city's fun places to go, such as the New England Aquarium, Museum of Science and Skywalk Observatory at Prudential Center as well as a choice of either the Harvard Museum of Natural History, or Boston Harbor Cruises.
 Boston CityPASS is available online and from the attractions listed above.
 For customer service, phone (208) 787-4300 or (888) 330-5008.